 A navy dive instructor is an officer commission and would bring a salary of around $60,000 -$84,000.
 According to Payscale.com, the US navy is one of the biggest employers of divers.

 Once you specialise in different skills, such as photography, underwater maintenance, mine diving, course coordinator, or boat master, the salary expected can increase significantly.

 Finding private clients or businesses where personal dive services are needed can be better paid.
 Salaries can be potentially range from $48,000-$85,000 or more.

 A dive coordinator, training coordinator, or course director are advanced courses available for experienced instructors.
 While these positions involve a mix of diving and office work, they also offer the chance to earn a slightly higher salary than a line instructor and salaries can range from $35,000 to $70,000.

 Asides from instruction there may be a variety of commercial activities that require a dive instructor rating, which can increase earning capacity.

 These types of jobs usually need training in additional skills you can perform underwater, and often require an initial expense on specialised courses.
 Median rates for an experienced commercial diver are higher than most at around $58,000 a year.

 While salary is an important factor to all of us, it should never be your only motivation for becoming a scuba diving instructor.
 You need to both love the work, embrace the responsibility of your task, and understand the competitive and physical nature of the industry.

-If you are okay with this, then like with any career, how good you are at your job and at marketing yourself, and how willing you are to move for good opportunities, will determine your success in earning a high salary.
+If you are okay with this, then how good you are at your job and at marketing yourself, and how willing you are to move for great opportunities, will determine your success in earning a high salary.